cran/biscale/README.md

   bi_theme()
 ```

-Other options for palettes include `"Brown"`, `"DkCyan"`, `"DkViolet"`,
+There are a variety of other options for palettes.
+See the “Bivarite
+Palettes” vignette or `?bi_pal` for more details.
+The `bi_theme()`
-and `"GrPink"`.
-The `bi_theme()` function applies a simple theme without
+function applies a simple theme without distracting elements, which is
-distracting elements, which is preferable given the already elevated
+preferable given the already elevated complexity of a bivariate map.
+We
-complexity of a bivarite map.
-We need to specify the dimensions of the
+need to specify the dimensions of the palette for `bi_scale_fill()` as
-palette for `bi_scale_fill()` as well.
+well.

 To add a legend to our map, we need to create a second `ggplot` object.
 We can use `bi_legend()` to accomplish this, which allows us to easily